dani3llycosta/dani3llycosta/README.md

 Hey!
 I'm Danielly 👋.

 - Software Development | Data Analytics
-- Currently focusing on JavaScript and TypeScript.
+- Currently focusing on JavaScript and React.
 - I'm currently a Junior with plans to pursue a masters degree after I complete my major.
 - I like to discuss coding with others.
 - I'm passionate about music, games, films, and learning new things!